JellyPumps/MistifsScansTFBot/README.md

 # MistifsScansTFBot
-TFB (totally friendly bot) is a custom bot made for the Misfits Scans discord server.
+TFB (totally friendly bot or Totally Fucking Based Clara Bot as CA2/Orca likes to call it)is a custom bot made for the Misfits Scans discord server.